strongloop/strongloop.com2/_posts/2018-06-05-loopback4-may-2018-milestone.md

 The implementation introduces the following components:

-- `hasManyRepositoryFactory` to create constrained repository instances based on specified constraint (source model ID), relation metadata, and target repository
+- `hasManyRepositoryFactory` to create constrained repository instances based on specified constraint (source model ID), relation metadata, and target repository.
-- `HasManyEntityCrudRepository` interface which specifies the shape of the public APIs exposed by the `HasMany` relation
+- `HasManyEntityCrudRepository` interface which specifies the shape of the public APIs exposed by the `HasMany` relation.
 - `DefaultHasManyEntityCrudRepository` class which implements those APIs by calling utility functions on a target repository instance to constrain its CRUD methods.
 - `constrain*` utility functions which apply constraints on a data object, filter, or where object and modification of `WhereBuilder` and `FilterBuilder` classes to include an `impose` function to merge constrain objects with their own where and filter objects.
 - The first [acceptance test](https://github.com/strongloop/loopback-next/blob/master/packages/repository/test/acceptance/has-many.relation.acceptance.ts) that shows how to create an order for a customer with a "customer has many orders" relation.